Jeremy-Hibiki/aur-cursor-beta-bin-updater/README.md

 Automated updater for the [cursor-beta-bin](https://aur.archlinux.org/packages/cursor-beta-bin) AUR package.
 This repository helps maintain the Cursor IDE binary package for Arch Linux.

+## Differences from the original repository

+- This repository uses the latest Cursor version from the `latest` release track, instead of the `stable`.

+---

 ## Usage

 ### Installing Cursor IDE